rkitover/vimpager/README.md

 Cygwin and msys.
 Should work on most other systems as well.

 On GitHub: <http://github.com/rkitover/vimpager>

-To use it as as your PAGER:
-put these in your ~/.bashrc or ~/.zshrc

-    export PAGER=/usr/local/bin/vimpager
-    alias less=$PAGER
-    alias zless=$PAGER

 To use a different vimrc with vimpager, put your settings into a ~/.vimpagerrc or ~/.vim/vimpagerrc or a file pointed to by the VIMPAGER_RC environment